ourmetaverse/our-metaverse/src/docs/en/our-metaverse.md

 "He also has a ticket, I'm really envious."

-"The number is 101010, find the universe answer and search wechat ourmnft get OURM airdrop"
+"The number is 101010, find the universe answer and search wechat ourmnft get OURM airdrop, [Note] The airdrop event has ended, only the top ten have oh, thank you for your attention, the complete decryption strategy can refer to [community enthusiastic friends of the strategy](https://mirror.xyz/0x2357.eth/rsjwe1BdOYDHarZCcpXvm-NV2zFI7yctIbLuUHwO2Aw)."

 Hearing the praise next to him, Hiro raised his head higher.
 I said, "You're so arrogant, if you had been in the last century, you would have had your ticket robbed."